Excitation-inhibition balance controls information encoding in neural populations

 Overall, our analysis marks a significant step towards the understanding of how the structure of connectivity shapes information encoding in neuronal population dynamics.
-We showed analytically in an exactly solvable regime that the mutual information between an input and the receiving neuronal populations is maximized at the edge of stability, highlighting the importance of the balance between excitation and inhibition.
-As non-normal synaptic interactions are crucial for achieving this optimal state, our findings confirm that the underlying structural connectivity is essential for the emergence of critical behaviors that support optimal information encoding and complex dynamical evolution both in whole-brain connectomes~\cite{barzon2022criticality} and in artificial recurrent neural networks~\cite{kerg2019non}.
-Notably, alterations in excitatory-inhibitory balance have been experimentally related to the loss of information-processing efficiency observed in pathological conditions~\cite{dehghani2016dynamic, sohal2019excitation}.
-Further, our results point towards the hypothesis that the bran might be poised at criticality to optimize its information-processing capabilities~\cite{beggs2008criticality, o2022critical, mariani2021b, mariani2022disentangling}, and that computation at edge-of-chaos may be optimal \cite{langton1990computation}.
+We have shown, both analytically in an exactly solvable regime and numerically for a nonlinear scenario, that the mutual information between a switching input and the receiving neuronal populations is controlled by the balance between the excitatory and inhibitory couplings, and peaks at the edge of linear stability.
+Moreover, we found that an increased inhibition strength is instrumental for establishing a robust response at short times, highlighting the importance of precisely tuning excitation and inhibition to achieve optimal encoding at different timescales.
+As non-normal synaptic interactions are crucial for realizing this optimal state, our findings at a coarse-grained level underscore the essential role of the underlying connectivity.
+In particular, structural connectivity has been shown to be essential in supporting complex dynamical evolution both in whole-brain connectomes \cite{barzon2022criticality} and in artificial recurrent neural networks \cite{baggio2020efficient}.
+Our study opens the avenue for an information-theoretic quantification of these emerging features from first principles, at the level of neural populations.
+In future works, the extension of similar ideas to more microscopic models might shed light on the intimate link between complex, even chaotic \cite{langton1990computation, clark2024theory}, dynamics, and information processing performances.